paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-098-department-of-agriculture-reorganization.md

 **(g) Savings provision** For purposes of subsections (c) through (f) of this section:

-(1) A reference to the “Consolidated Farm Service Agency” includes any other office, agency, or administrative unit of the Department assigned the functions authorized for the Consolidated Farm Service Agency under this section.
+(1) A reference to the “Farm Service Agency” includes any other office, agency, or administrative unit of the Department assigned the functions authorized for the Farm Service Agency under this section.

-(2) A reference to the “Natural Resources Conservation Service” includes any other office, agency, or administrative unit of the Department assigned the functions authorized for the Natural Resources Conservation Service under [section 6962(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section6962/b&num=0&edition=prelim).
+(2) A reference to the “Natural Resources Conservation Service” includes any other office, agency, or administrative unit of the Department assigned the functions authorized for the Natural Resources Conservation Service under [section 6936(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section6936/b&num=0&edition=prelim).

 ### Statutory Notes